Community Aide/Home Visitor

 Perinatal Addictions Specialist

-The mission is to assist substance using/abusing women who are pregnant or who have recently delivered.
-Services provided address illicit drug use/abuse in order to maintain and enhance women's health as well as that of their children.
+The mission of the Perinatal Addictions Specialist is to assist substance using/abusing women who are pregnant or who have recently delivered.
+Services provided address illicit drug use/abuse in order to maintain and enhance the mother's health as well as that of her children.

-Program services include providing addiction assessments for appropriate treatment referrals, follow up services by means of in-home education, advocacy and services coordination.
+Program services include addiction assessments for appropriate treatment referrals, follow-up services by means of in-home education, advocacy and services coordination.
 We also provide a psycho educational group for women who only use/abuse marijuana.

-Breast Friends provides support and education to young women in the Baltimore metropolitan area who are affected by breast cancer.
-Support is provided 1:1 by the program coordinator and in a monthly support group setting facilitated by a licensed social worker.
-Community outreach and education regarding breast health awareness is provided to young women's groups and under-served inner-city African American women.
+Breast Friends provides support and education to young women affected by breast cancer in the Baltimore metropolitan area.
+Support is provided one on one by the program coordinator and in a monthly support group setting facilitated by a licensed social worker.
+Community outreach and education regarding breast health awareness is provided to young women's groups and under-served, inner-city African American women

 Youth Development Specialist

-The mission is to assist fathers and young men to play an active role in community and family life.
+The mission of the Youth Development Specialist is to help fathers and young men to take an active role in the community and their family life.
 Our male youth development specialist provides assistance with learning skills for responsible fatherhood.
-He encourages and makes referrals for education, job training, and employment.
+He encourages and makes referrals for education, job training and employment.
 Our youth development specialist acts as an inspirational mentor to boys and male youth.
 He also facilitates teen empowerment groups at schools and community centers within the Park Heights community.